MarioGiancini/Genesis-Super-Customizer/genesis-super-customizer/README.txt

 In the current version, you need to upload the default settings .json file.
 You can find that template at [http://supercustomizer.com/downloads/genesis-default-settings/](http://supercustomizer.com/downloads/genesis-default-settings/ "Genesis Super Customizer Default Settings").
 Import the same as you would any other template (instructions above).
 There are future plans for a simple reset button.

-= Does it work with premium Genesis child themes? =
+= Does it work with premium Genesis child themes from StudioPress? =

-At the moment Genesis Super Customizer isn't tested with premium child themes.
-It is meant to replace the need to edit your CSS file in your Genesis parent theme or custom child theme (like the Sample Child theme).
+In short, no. Genesis Super Customizer isn't tested with premium child themes such as Parallax Pro, Author Pro, etc. It is meant to replace the need to edit your CSS file in your Genesis parent theme or custom child theme (like the Sample Child theme).
-It should work fine with just about any custom child theme, but options on premium themes will probably not work correctly.
+It should work fine with just about any custom child theme based off of the Sample Child theme, but options on premium themes will probably not work correctly.
 There are future plans to incorporate add-ons for premium child themes.

-UPDATE: Enterprise Pro seems works fine with one known caveat.
+UPDATE: Enterprise Pro seems works fine since the base styles are very similar, with one known caveat.
 The .site-inner section floats to the left.
 This is because the .wrap max-width also effects the .site-inner width (meant to replace the CSS from the Genesis parent theme).
-To fix it, simply add this CSS line to your wp_head() scripts in your Genesis settings, or to your styles.css file:
+To fix it, simply add this CSS line to your wp_head() scripts (uses <style> tags) in your Genesis settings, or to your styles.css file:

 .site-inner { max-width: initial !important; }